jceresearch/pydit/README.md

 compatibility (see below) So, use it at your own peril!
 If, despite all that, you wish to contribute, feel free to get in touch.

-Shout out: Pydit takes ideas (and some code) from Pyjanitor, an awesome library. check it out!
+Shout out: Pydit takes ideas (and some code) from Pyjanitor, an awesome library.
+Check it out!

 ### Why a dedicated library for auditors?